udexon/udexon.github.io/dmeta/redirect.md

 1. The most common first step in setting up your own web server is to obtain a domain name, e.g. www.example.com.

-Although this step is inexpensive, we shall demonstrate how this can be done for FREE, as we need a method that can be scaled, to encourage as many people as possible to join DMeta Decentralised Universe.
+Although this step is inexpensive, we shall demonstrate how this can be done for FREE, as we need a method that can be scaled, to encourage as many people as possible to join DMeta Decentralised Metaverse.

 The costs of FREEDOM (not just free of charge) is a small inconvenience, that consists of the following steps: